Home > Singapore Travel Guide

 Colorful, fun, and welcoming throughout.
 Rooms – in categories self-labeled as Good, Great, and Greater – are smallish, but certainly very cozy, and feature state-of-the-art facilities.
 Plenty of places to eat, drink, and shop at the entrance, and convenient for transport and sightseeing. • Map • +65 6809 7988

-Considerably more charming, elegant, and convenient than others in this lively part of the city.
+Considerably more charming, elegant, and convenient than other hotels in this lively part of the city.
 Admirably maintaining its 90-year-old heritage and colonial-era vibe, rooms are stylish, and guests also rave about the service, cleanliness, and breakfast. • Map • +65 6717 1929

 15. JAAN by Kirk Westaway • Colonial District • $$$$